Shop Subscribe

 Stretching Your Canvas

-1. Join the four corners of each of your four stretcher bars on the floor, pressing them to join.
+1. Join the four corners of your four stretcher bars on the floor, pressing them to join.

-1. Roll out the canvas and lay your bars on the canvas fabric, leaving about 2.5” on each side, and cut.
+3. Roll out the canvas and lay your bars on the fabric, leaving about 2-1/2 inches on each side, and cut.

-1. Staple the fabric to the center of the top bar, pull the fabric taut, and staple to the center of the bottom bar.
+4. Staple the fabric to the center of the top bar, pull the fabric taut, then staple it to the center of the bottom bar.

-1. Rotate your canvas and repeat on the two sides of the canvas.
+5. Rotate and repeat on the other two sides of the canvas.

-1. Continue, working from the center to the corners of each side, adding staples 1” apart, and pulling the opposing sides taught.
-Finally, fold over the corners and secure with staples.
+6. Continue, working from the center to the corners of each side, adding staples 1 inch apart, and pulling the opposing sides taught.
+Finally, fold over the corners and secure them with staples.

 Stretched canvas and the staple